-The advantage of learning figurative pencil drawing, beyond the ability to be precise in drawing shapes and figures, is realizing the importance of the brightness values, edges, and transitions.
+The advantage of learning to draw before (or alongside) learning to paint, is realizing the importance of precision, brightness values, edges and transitions.

 Being accurate in the initial sketch is crucial.
-Accuracy is synonym with likeness, meaning how credible the end result will look like.
+Accuracy is a synonym with likeness, meaning how credible the result will look like.

 Therefore, it is important to pay attention to shapes, proportions and anatomy.